 What Are Demons?
 Where Did They Come From?

 As we have already discussed, the Bible teaches us that there is one devil called Satan, which is also known as the dragon, the old serpent, the accuser, slanderer, or the adversary.
 I Peter 5:8 gives a description of Satan with the following: “Your adversary the devil walketh about as a roaring lion, seeking whom he may devour.”
-He is also referred to as the “old serpent,” which points to not only his cunning character, but also his subtleness that allows him to poison all that he touches under the guise of freedom and “the good life,” while his description as “the old dragon” denotes a spirit that is bent on the destruction of human souls.
+He is also referred to as the “old serpent,” which points to not only his cunning character but also his subtleness that allows him to poison all that he touches under the guise of freedom and “the good life,” while his description as “the old dragon” denotes a spirit that is bent on the destruction of human souls.

 The Bible also teaches that there are two types of spiritual beings that follow in the work of Satan.
-Satan’s angels, are fallen angels who fell into sin and rebellion and were cast out of heaven along with Satan.
+Satan’s angels are fallen angels who fell into sin and rebellion and were cast out of heaven along with Satan.
 Fallen angels, according to the Bible, are under the direct rule of Satan.
 This fact is recorded in Matthew 12:24, which states: “But when the Pharisees heard it, they said, This fellow doth not cast out devils (demons) but by Beelzebub the prince (or chief) of the devils.”
 There is also a second class, however, known as demon spirits which are distinct from the fallen angels in that they are disembodied spirits.
 The Bible never states clearly who these spirits are.
 The only clear thing about these spirits (along with fallen angels) is that they are ruled by Satan.
 As Ephesians 6:12 states: “For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of darkness of this world, against spiritual wickedness in high places.”
 Bible scholars believe that fallen angels represent both “principalities and powers,” in this verse, whereas demon spirits are representative of the great host of wicked spirits in the heavenlies.

-Are Demons Fallen Angels?
+Are Demons the Same as Fallen Angels?

 One particular question that arises, however, is where did demon spirits come from?
 If fallen angels once resided in heaven, where does this second class of demon spirits come from?
 Are demons fallen angels?
 According to Genesis 1:28, we learn that when God created man and placed him on the Earth, He said to Adam and Eve, “Be Fruitful, and multiply, and REPLENISH the earth, and subdue it.”
 Notice the word “replenish,” which in this context means to “fill again” or to “repopulate” according to definitions set forth in any dictionary source.
 The Lord made this same statement to Noah after the Flood in Genesis 9:1, saying again: “Be fruitful, multiply, and REPLENISH the earth.”
-Some Bible scholars have posited that this means that the earth was inhabited with some sort of race before they were destroyed in Genesis 1:2, and that demon spirits may have derived from disembodied spirits from the pre-Adamic race.
+Some Bible scholars have posited that this means that the earth was inhabited by some sort of race before they were destroyed in Genesis 1:2, and that demon spirits may have derived from disembodied spirits from the pre-Adamic race.
 As the Bible does not elaborate on this matter, however, it is impossible to know the answer to this with any level of certainty.

-Characteristics of Demon Spirits
+Characteristics and Traits of Demon Spirits